 For the biscuit topping:

-- Preheat the oven to 400 degrees F. Cut each peach in half, twisting to remove the pit.
-Use a paring knife to peel the peach halves, then cut into slices and place in a medium saucepan.
+- Preheat the oven to 375 degrees F. Cut each peach in half, twisting to remove the pit.
+No need to peel the peaches unless you want to.
+Cut into slices and place in a 12-inch oven-safe skillet if you have one, or a medium saucepan.

-- Add sugar, cornstarch, cinnamon, and lemon juice to the saucepan with the peaches and heat over medium heat, stirring frequently, until mixture boils, about 5 minutes.
-Once it comes to a boil, keep it there and stir for 1 minute until it is thickened.
-Pour mixture into an ungreased small casserole pan (I used a 1.5 quart Corningware).
+- Add sugar, cornstarch, cinnamon, and lemon juice to the skillet or saucepan with the peaches and heat over medium heat, stirring frequently, until mixture comes to a gentle boil, about 5 minutes.
+Once it comes to a boil, keep it there and stir for 1 minute until it is thickened and syrupy.
+If not using a skillet, pour mixture into an ungreased 2 quart casserole pan.

 Make the biscuit topping:

 - In a medium bowl, stir together flour, sugar, baking powder, and salt.
 Cut in the cold butter using a fork, pastry blender, or your fingers (my preferred method), until the mixture resembles fine crumbs.
 There may be some bigger butter pieces (pea-sized) – that’s fine.
 Stir in the milk until you have a combined dough.

 - Drop dough by even spoonfuls onto the hot peach mixture.
 Brush the tops of dough with the melted butter, then sprinkle remaining 1 tablespoon sugar over the dough.

 - Bake 25-30 minutes, until topping is golden brown and filling is bubbling.
 Serve cobbler warm with ice cream!

 Like this recipe?
 Sign up for my email list to receive my recipes straight to your inbox every time I post!